mfthomps/Labtainers/headless-lite/README.md

 * Students would then access their Labtainers from a browser pointed to http://localhost:6901
 * Direct students to retrieve their results zip files from their VM using scp, e.g.,
 >  scp labtainer@my\_vm\_ip:~/headless-labtainers/labtainer\_xfer/[lab]/\*.zip .

+# Developer notes
+The following assume you have cloned or otherwise replicated the Labtainers repo.

+You can modify the headless containers by editing the yml file and using the "-d" option on headless-labtainers.sh, running the script from the repo.
+To modify the headless container, modify the Dockerfiles and/or the docker-entryentrypoint script.
+Rebuild the local container images from the scripts/designer/bin directory using the create\_master\_headless.sh script.
+The default will populate the headless container with the latest Labtainers distribution.
+Use the "-d" option to force use of your own labtainers.tar created using distrib/mkdist.sh.
+Note however that script assumes you have first created a Labtainers development environment as described in docs/development/development.pdf

 # Issues and ToDo